Cult films are known for their dedicated and passionate fanbase. Some of these movies, in turn, come from a cult literary work.

 Mario Puzo, 1969

 The Lord of the Rings: The Two Towers.
-The 2002 movie compared to the 1954 book, The Two Towers
+Poster of the 2002 movie and cover of the 1954 book, The Two Towers

 VS3